yuvalmGS/gigaspaces-wiki-jekyll/xap97net/sqlquery.markdown

     new SqlQuery<Person>("Age >= 21"));
 {code}

 Note that the expression is equivalent to the WHERE part of a query.
-The FROM part is derived from the generic argument of the {{SqlQuery}} class, and the SELECT part is not needed since the result is a fully-formed object.
+The FROM part is derived from the generic argument of the `SqlQuery` class, and the SELECT part is not needed since the result is a fully-formed object.

 #### Example 2